gebertm/CompBioLabsAndHomework/IndependentProject_Biofilm_pH/EBIO5420_CompBio_IndependentProject_README.md

 # **The Effect of Environmental pH on Different Bacterial Phyla Residing in Showerhead Biofilms**

-### The main question to be addressed using these data is: *how does the pH of water in premise plumbing systems effect the relative abundance of different biofilm-residing bacterial taxa at the phylum level.*
+#### The main question to be addressed using these data is: *how does the pH of water in premise plumbing systems effect the relative abundance of different biofilm-residing bacterial taxa at the phylum level.*

 ## **Ecological Background:** _**pH dependencies, biofilms, and the Showerhead Microbiome Project**_
-ph of the surrounding environment, be it in the environment or in culture, is an important determinant of where microbes live (Lauber et al, 2008, 1).
+The ph of the surrounding environment, be it in the environment or in culture, is an important determinant of where microbes live (Lauber et al, 2008, 1).
 Some bacteria prefer a low pH environment, while others prefer a more neutral, or even highly basic environment. pH also impacts the metabolism of microbial cells, as well as cell physiology.
 Understanding how environmental conditions, like pH, predict the abundance of a certain bacterial phylum is an important step in being able to predict what bacteria live where, especially when considering potential